ahmedkooli/ntds_comics/README.md

 - `relatives_analysis.ipynb`: generating the adjacency matrix based on the relatives
 - `affiliation_analysis.ipynb`: generating the adjacency matrix based on the affiliations
 - `comics_analysis.ipynb`: generating the adjacency matrix based on the comics appearances
+- `adjacency_processing.ipynb`: plotting the degree distributions of the adjacency matrices and generating the corresponding CSV files for the graph visualisation (Gephi software)

 ## Data
 Folder containing all the saved data.